turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - PlayAnimation(Entity entity)	-- Play the animation.
 This will be blended in as primary animation, others will be belnded out.
 - StopAnimation()	-- stops current animation
 - SetAnimationAmount(float value)	-- Set target blend amount of current animation
-- GetAnimatioNAmount() : float	-- returns target blend amount of current animation
+- GetAnimationAmount() : float	-- returns target blend amount of current animation
+- GetAnimationTimer() : float	-- returns the timer of current animation
 - IsAnimationEnded() : bool	--returns true if the current animation is ended, false otherwise

 - SetGroundFriction(float value)	-- velocity multiplier when moving on ground, default: 0.92